Angra (band): Aqua and departure of Falaschi and Confessori (2010–2014)

 In the beginning of 2010, Angra started writing songs for their upcoming yet unnamed album due out in mid-2010.
 The album was composed partly at the members' houses and partly at Confessori's ranch, where they rehearsed and improved the arrangements of the new songs.
 In February, they came into Norcal Studios in São Paulo, to start recordings.
 The band members made home videos from the writing/recording process and released them to the fans almost weekly.

-On July 5 the band unveiled the cover and track list of the new album, named Aqua.
+On July 5, the band unveiled the cover and track list of the new album, named Aqua.
 On July 10, the first single "Arising Thunder" was released.
 On July, 15 a new song, called "Lease of Life", was played for the first time on Brazilian radio station Kiss FM.
 The radio program featured an interview with Loureiro and Falaschi, followed by a high quality play of the song.
 On August 11, Aqua was officially released in Japan and the Aqua Tour began with a series of pocket shows, being followed by a Brazilian tour through several venues around the country.

 On May 23, 2012, Edu Falaschi issued an open letter in which he announced his departure from Angra.
 Despite not explaining why, he said he would focus on his future projects, including Almah.
 Management of the band approached Matos for a possible return, but he declined.
 Fabio Lione (ex-Labyrinth, Rhapsody of Fire) became the third vocalist for the band.

 In 2014, drummer Ricardo Confessori announced he would end his second tenure with the band.
 He was later replaced by 23-year-old Bruno Valverde.

-Secret Garden and Kiko's temporary split (2014–present)
+Secret Garden, Kiko's departure, and Ømni (2014–2021)

-In November 2014, the band announced their eighth studio album, Secret Garden, that was released on December 17 in Japan and on January 16, 2015 in Brazil and Europe.
-In September 19, 2015, Angra performed at Rock in Rio with special guests Doro Pesch and Dee Snider.
+In November 2014, the band announced their eighth studio album, Secret Garden, that was released on December 17 in Japan and on January 16, 2015, in Brazil and Europe.
+On September 19, 2015, Angra performed at Rock in Rio with special guests Doro Pesch and Dee Snider.
 A third, surprise guest was also announced mid-show: lead guitarist Marcelo Barbosa, who was revealed as Loureiro's touring replacement after the latter had joined Megadeth earlier in the year.
+The band released their ninth studio album, Ømni, on February 16, 2018, worldwide.

 Former vocalist Andre Matos died on 8 June 2019.
 A heart attack was cited as the cause.

 In 2021, the band released a graphic novel based on the history of the album Temple of Shadows, called "O Templo das Sombras".

+Cycles of Pain and third hiatus (since 2021)

+The band announced that their tenth album, Cycles of Pain, would be released on November 1, 2023, in Japan and on November 3 elsewhere.
+It will be their first album released under Atomic Fire.

+On September 2, 2024, the band announced that they will take a touring and recording hiatus after finishing the tour celebrating the 20th anniversary of their album Temple of Shadows in March 2025.